Park Hall Hotel shuts down with staff told to reapply for their jobs and new owners planning to house asylum seekers

 All weddings planned for the coming months have been cancelled, leaving couples despairing over what will happen to their thousands of pounds in deposits.

-After learning of the sudden closure, some couples turned up at the hotel this morning to confront management and demanding refunds.
+After learning of the sudden closure, some couples turned up at the hotel to confront management and demanding refunds.

+Police were called to the scene, with video showing a number of officers speaking to couples in the hotel lobby as they sought to calm the tense atmosphere inside.

+You can view the footage of police attending Park Hall Hotel in our video player above.

 Today, a hotel spokesman confirmed to the Post: "The owners have told us that the hotel is sold and the new company has signed a deal with Serco.